Aliases for ABCG5 Gene

 GeneCards Summary for ABCG5 Gene

 ABCG5 (ATP Binding Cassette Subfamily G Member 5) is a Protein Coding gene.
 Diseases associated with ABCG5 include Sitosterolemia and Aortic Atherosclerosis.
-Among its related pathways are ABC-family proteins mediated transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Among its related pathways are Statin Pathway and Metabolism.
 GO annotations related to this gene include protein heterodimerization activity and cholesterol transporter activity.
 An important paralog of this gene is ABCG8.

 UniProtKB/Swiss-Prot for ABCG5 Gene